 Both shell-fu and command-line fu allow you to follow snippets through RSS and Twitter although I did find command-line fu offers a bit of extra control on RSS feeds.

 Snipt is the “long term memory for coders”.
 Snipt is a collection of frequently used commands and code snippets.
 You can share these snippets with your co-workers or make them public.
 Public snippets are viewable to everyone and for our specific case, we are interested in the bash section.
 However feel free to browse other sections as well.

 While all the other resources mentioned utilize the power of the crowds to build up content, this one is different.
 It is Peteris Krumins blog about programming, software and hacking.

 What’s so special about it?
 The famous sed, awk one liners, vim tips, plugins and cheat sheets that Peteris has fabricated over time.
 The occasional musical geek friday is fun as well.

 While it may not be updated as often as the others, but more often than not the content is worth the wait.

 Pick up the basics

 While the places mentioned above have plenty of content to keep you busy learning, they are not the best places to start your journey.
-If you want to start with basics have a look at Introduction to the Linux Command Line published on MakeUseOf earlier.
 You may also find command line basics here and here.
 For advanced topics you can read the Advanced Shell Scripting Guide.

 That’s plenty of information to keep you involved and build up your Linux-fu!
 Do you know of any good sites to learn Linux commands?
 Or have you referred to a Linux command line tutorial that you really like?
 Share with the world in the comments!